aimms/how-to/Articles/498/498-aimms-with-r.rst

 Line 18 will run the ``run_api.R`` script when a container built on this image is started.

-The below commandline prompts will build a Docker image of the name `imageName:latest` and start a container.
+The below command line prompts will build a Docker image of the name `imageName:latest` and start a container.
-Building an image from this file takes up to 10 mins, bulk of the time being spent in installing the R packages.
+Building an image from this file takes up to 10 minutes, bulk of the time being spent in installing the R packages.

 .. code-block:: none